A popular Filipino dessert that is a delightful mix of shaved ice, sweet ingredients, and creamy toppings.

 FAQS

 To prepare the ingredients for Halo-Halo, start by sweetening your fruits and beans.
 Use separate bowls for macapuno, sweetened jackfruit, sweetened banana, sweetened red beans, and sweetened mung beans.
 If you're using store-bought options, make sure to drain them if they're in syrup.
-This ensures that each layer maintains its flavor and texture.
+This ensures that each layer of your dessert is flavorful and not overly soggy.

-2. Can I make Halo-Halo vegan or dairy-free?
+Can I make a vegan version of Halo-Halo?

-Halo-Halo is best enjoyed fresh, but if you have leftovers, store the components separately in airtight containers in the refrigerator.
-Keep the shaved ice and evaporated milk separate from the sweetened ingredients to maintain texture.
-Consume within a day for the best taste.
+Halo-Halo is best enjoyed fresh, but if you have leftovers, store the components separately in airtight containers.
+Keep the shaved ice in the freezer, and the sweetened ingredients in the refrigerator.
+When you're ready to enjoy it again, assemble the layers fresh to maintain the texture and flavor.

 Loading reviews...